adrievx/DCPInfo/README.md

 # DCPInfo
-A tool to view info about a DCP (Digital Cinema Package)
+A tool & C# library to parse DCPs (Digital Cinema Package)

 ## Using the tool
 TODO